We are advocating for existing EU environmental and animal welfare legislation to be maintained when the UK exits the EU

 We are calling for declines in biodiversity to be reversed and the natural environment to be restored

-Even if the Great Repeal Bill successfully brings across the full body of EU law, our wildlife and environment will continue to decline in many areas due to existing threats and pressures.
+Even if the EU Withdrawal Bill successfully brings across the full body of EU law, our wildlife and environment will continue to decline in many areas due to existing threats and pressures.

 Link’s 25 Year Plan Group has been working on the development of policies and high-level asks in preparation for the long-awaited release of the Government’s 25 Year Plan for the Environment.
 We will continue to press for a full public consultation and a strong voice for stakeholders to ensure that the Plan is comprehensive and effective.
 Link members consider that any plan must be underpinned by additional legislation, properly funded and resourced, and adequately monitored and enforced.